tillbiskup/tiny-webcasts/docs/index.rst

 Examples
 ########

-A few `examples of webcasts <https://www.till-biskup.de/de/lehre/organische-elektronik/ss2019/>`_ created with the workflow described here can be found on the website of one of the authors.
+A few `examples of lecture webcasts <https://www.till-biskup.de/de/lehre/organische-elektronik/ss2019/>`_ created with the workflow described here can be found on the website of one of the authors.
 The lectures are currently in German only.

+A (growing) `series of webcasts introducing Tiny Webcasts <https://www.till-biskup.de/en/software/webcasts/index>` created with -- well, you will guess it -- "Tiny Webcasts" is now as well available, but this time in English.

 License